Orthodox Easter vs. Catholic Easter

 Holy Week—called Passion Week or the Week of Pascha in Orthodox tradition—unfolds with extraordinary liturgical richness.
 Each day has its own character and scriptural focus.

-The Orthodox Church’s Holy Week begins on the Sunday of the Raising of Lazarus, not with palms.32 The Gospel reading is John 11:1-45, the raising of Lazarus—a resurrection miracle that foreshadows Christ’s own Resurrection.
+The Orthodox approach to Holy Week begins with two distinct celebrations on consecutive days.
+On Lazarus Saturday, the Church reads the Gospel of John 11:1–45—the raising of Lazarus, a resurrection miracle that foreshadows Christ’s own Resurrection.
 Lazarus has been dead four days; Jesus calls him forth with a thunderous voice: “Lazarus, come out!”
-The Church celebrates Lazarus’s triumph over death as a type and preview of what Christ will accomplish.
+The Church celebrates Lazarus’s triumph over death as a type and preview of what Christ will accomplish.32

 Tuesday, Wednesday, Thursday of Holy Week